Elojah/trax/README.md

 TODO:

-- Fetch firstname lastname from google token
+- Logout in profile

-- Create profile page
+- Automatic refresh token

 - Redirect in profile when already logged in